Ben-David-Ben/F-Cal-TB-Project/missions.md

 Missions:

-- find in the logbook the runs done for two towers with equvilent amount of layers.
+- find in the logbook the runs done for two towers with equvilent amount of layers around the gap.

 - schedule a talk with david